The prophet Daniel was steadfast in his walk with God. He had unshakable faith, yet look at his reaction to learning about the end times:

 sorcerers, and idolaters.

-In these last days, there will be times of consternation that will, at times, overwhelm us, but the LORD will sustain us.
+In these last days, there will be times of distress and anxiety, but the LORD will sustain us.

 Trust in the Lord with all your heart And do not lean on your own understanding.
 In all your ways acknowledge Him, And He will make your paths straight.